-- You will receive a weekly payment to contribute towards rent, food and utilities - An allocated worker to advise and support you. - · Opportunities to receive on-going training.
+- You will receive a weekly payment to contribute towards rent, food and utilities - An allocated worker to advise and support you - Opportunities to receive ongoing training.

-Sarah is a STAY host and currently has Laura living with her.
+Sarah is a Supported Lodgings / STAY Host and currently has Laura living with her.

 Sarah says: "We really enjoy spending time together; shopping, going for coffee and working out at the gym.
-I work full time and being a STAY host allows me to have the right balance between supporting Laura and having the freedom to work and have my own time.
-I have really benefited from the support from the STAY support worker and I love having Laura in my home."
+I work full time and being a Supported Lodgings Host allows me to have the right balance between supporting Laura and having the freedom to work and have my own time.
+I have really benefited from the guidance I have received from my support worker and I love having Laura in my home."